BMO eclipse Visa Infinite* Card Review

 - Robust earn rates: Earn 5 BMO Rewards points per $1 on dining, groceries, gas and transit, and 1 point per $1 on all other card purchases*.

-- Lucrative welcome offer: New cardholders can receive up to 40,000 BMO Rewards points (worth up to approx. $266).
+- Lucrative welcome offer: New cardholders can receive up to 60,000 BMO Rewards points* (worth up to approx. $400 in travel rewards).
 Plus, get a first-year annual fee waiver.

 - Broad spending categories: There are a lot of opportunities to earn with this card.
 The dining category includes restaurants, cafes, bars and nightclubs, food boxes like HelloFresh and food delivery services like UberEats; groceries purchases can be made at supermarkets, liquor stores, convenience stores and markets; gas and transit spends include gas stations, taxis, public transportation, and toll roads.